Volvo EX30 - ABC Leasing

 Ten Second Review word count: 52

-The EX30 is a different kind of Volvo, a small EV crossover for a new era and a model that will bring enormous conquest sales for the brand.
-It's more affordable than you might be expecting and would perhaps make an ideal second car for upwardly mobile families embracing the EV revolution.
+The EX30 is a different kind of Volvo, a small posh EV for a new era and a model that will bring enormous conquest sales for the brand.
+It's more affordable than you might be expecting and would perhaps make an ideal second car for upwardly mobile families embracing the electric revolution.

 Just about every mainstream car maker right at present seems to be trying to re-invent itself as an all-electric brand.
 In most cases, particularly with the premium makers, that seems to involve bringing us futuristic-looking EVs priced far out of the reach of most ordinary customers.
 Volvo wants to be different.
 And proof of that comes with this car, the EX30.
 This Chinese-owned Swedish brand can only survive by attracting new breed of younger customers and the EX30 is its most important car yet in reaching them.
 The brand says this model's job is to 'bring premium full-electric mobility to a much broader audience' and three-quarters of the people who choose it will never have considered a Volvo before.
-It's priced and sized well below the company's existing XC40 and C40 electric models - think Kia Niro EV and Jeep Avenger in terms of EX30 rivals.
-Which means you can have one for not much more than the price of an EV supermini.
-Sounds tempting.
+It's pitched and priced well below the company's existing EX40 and EC40 Volvo electric models that compete with the base EVs from other premium brands like Audi, BMW and Mercedes.
+And sized interestingly, somewhere between an EV supermini and an EV family hatch.
+That means lower pricing than you might expect, which is crucial if Volvo is to get anywhere near its rather over-ambitious target of achieving 50% EV sales across its model mix by 2025.
+Sounds interesting.
+Let's take a closer look.

 Pictures (High res disabled)